sarahqd/sarahqd.github.io/_posts/2024-2-18-What's-node-ipc-and-how-to-use-it.md

 created: February 18, 2024
 last_updated: February 18, 2024
 ---
-Here we'll talk about the implementation of node-ipc module, and how we use it to build a client-server with interval communication.
+Here we'll talk about the implementation of `node-ipc` module, and how we use it to build a client-server with interval communication.
 <!--more-->

 ## What's node-ipc

-node-ipc is a nodejs package which is used to communicate between server and client process asynchronously.
+`node-ipc` is a nodejs package which is used to communicate between server and client process asynchronously.
+Based on the Unix/Windows sockets, `node-ipc` doesn't transfer information with real web sockets, which consumes more time than platform sockets.

 ## Install node-ipc

-Use npm to install node-ipc package
+Use `npm` to install `node-ipc` package
 ```
 npm install node-ipc
 ```